• Skip to primary navigation

 • Olive oil – use extra virgin olive oil, if possible.

-• Chicken – I always use chicken legs for this Lebanese chicken stew recipe.
+• Chicken – I always use chicken drumsticks for this chicken stew recipe from Lebanon.

-• Butter – salted or unsalted will word well.
+• Butter – salted or unsalted will work well.

 • Garlic – grated; you will add it in the last part of cooking.